6 Underrated Ways to Get More Website Traffic

 While Facebook, Twitter and Pinterest often dominate businesses’ attention, LinkedIn is a powerful, yet often underutilized, social channel.

 LinkedIn has become a prime destination for thought-leadership and shareable content – despite the fact that the social platform has been criticized for their high advertising costs.
-Within the platform, there are two places where you can publish your content: LinkedIn Pulse and Slideshare.

 Additionally, Slideshare (which is owned by LinkedIn), a site for publishing your presentations, is one of the top 100 most-visited sites in the world with over 70 million unique users and 18 million uploads.